rvanblitterswijk/learning-haskell/README.md

 - Modules can declare which functions they export.
 This feels similar to private and public functions in imperative programming languages.
 - Haskell has standard functions as well like `putStrln`.

-Now with my setup done it was time to truly dive into the book.
+So with my visual studio code and GHC ready it was time to truly dive into the book.

 #### Haskell is lazy and statically typed
 The book began with explaining types (`Int`, `Bool`, 'Char') lists and operators.
 This part was quite simple and obvious for people with programming experience so I won't go into detail here.